leo1200213/AwareQEE/README.md

 - **train_baseline_deit.sh / train_baseline_swin.sh**

-  This is for fine-tuning *1st stage LGViT* models and baseline models.
+  This is for fine-tuning *1st stage MAQEE* models and unquantized baseline models.

 - **train_distillation_deit.sh / train_distillation_swin.sh**

-  This is for fine-tuning *2nd stage  LGViT models*.
+  This is for fine-tuning *2nd stage MAQEE* unquantized models*.

 - **eval_highway_deit.sh / eval_highway_swin.sh**

-​		This is for evaluating fine-tuned models.
+​		This is for evaluating fine-tuned unquantized models.

 Before running the script, modify the `path` and `model_path` in the script to be appropriate.